uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

     custom_parameter: “value”

-Inside the `build_object()` method, you can check if the correct parameters are specified and raise an exception when the user input is incorrect
+Inside the :code:`build_object()` method, you can check if the correct parameters are specified and raise an exception when the user input is incorrect
 (for example using the :py:obj:`immuneML.util.ParameterValidator.ParameterValidator` utility class).
-Furthermore, it is possible to resolve more complex input parameters, such as loading reference sequences from an external input file, before passing them to the `__init__()` method of the report.
+Furthermore, it is possible to resolve more complex input parameters, such as loading reference sequences from an external input file, before passing them to the :code:`__init__()` method of the report.

-It is important to consider whether the method `check_prerequisites()` should be implemented.
+It is important to consider whether the method :code:`check_prerequisites()` should be implemented.
 This method should return a boolean value describing whether the prerequisites are met, and print a warning message to the user when this condition is false.
 The report will only be generated when
-`check_prerequisites()` returns true.
+:code:`check_prerequisites()` returns true.
 This method should not be used to raise exceptions.
 Instead, it is used to prevent exceptions from happening during execution, as this might cause lost results.
 Situations to consider are:

   - When implementing an EncodingReport, use this function to check that the data has been encoded and that the correct encoder has been used.